Partner Jeneane Grundberg brings unparalleled experience to her practice in the areas of municipal, planning and administrative law.

 - Administrative and Municipal Member (Alberta) Canadian Bar Association

-- National Executive Canadian Bar Association
+- Municipal Law Section, National Executive, Canadian Bar Association

-- Applied Land Use Planning Program
+- Faculty of Extension, Sessional Lecturer, Applied Land Use Planning Program

 - Good Samaritan Society, Director